mashharuki/lit-full-self-signing/README.md

 2. Tools are registered in the `agent-tool-registry` with their capabilities and policies
 3. The `agent-signer` handles secure transaction signing using Lit Protocol's PKPs
 4. Smart contracts in `agent-contracts` manage on-chain policies and permissions
-5. The `agent-toolkit` provides shared utilities for building new tools
+5. The `agent-tool-policy-base` provides shared utilities for building new tools

 ## Security